 Brain Imaging

-We are developing a protocol to take high-resolution brain images of children and youth with NDDs who have behaviours of concern.
+We have developed an inclusive protocol to take high-resolution brain images of children and youth with NDDs who have behaviours of concern.

 Collaborators: